Unbuilt Services On The M27

 With the ideal site already chosen, it was decided that facilities should be provided 12 miles at either side, so before those sections of the road had been finalised proposals were already afoot for a service area "between Chilworth and Nursling" and "near Emsworth".

-The consolidation of the three possible services around J8 and J9 in to one confirmed location came too late for the publication of that part of the M27, so the planned Meon Valley service area was pursued separately.
-This sowed the seeds for the land identified never to be leased out.
+The consolidation of the three possible services around J8 and J9 in to one confirmed location came too late for the compulsory purchase order used by that part of the M27, so the planned Meon Valley service area was pursued separately.
+This sowed the seeds for the land identified never to be leased out to an operator.

 Even so, the final design of J9 was designed with Meon Valley services in mind.
 Two distinctive and long sliproads were built to provide access to the new services at the same time as J9.
 The westbound side was designed like Washington southbound (although it's not clear whether traffic would have been able to rejoin the M27 without using the junction), while the eastbound side was designed like the original Burtonwood.
 Two additional 'ghost slips' marked what would have been the final accesses to the services, ending at the point where the operator would have taken over.